Chinese Herbal Medicine at Kurrajong Natural Medicine Centre

 Herbal medicine is used by almost all cultures throughout the world, but the most well-known are Chinese herbal medicine, Ayurvedic medicine and Western herbal medicine.

 Chinese herbal medicine, however, does not just employ botanical sources of medicinal substances, but also uses animal and mineral products as well as plant-based substances.
 If you have ever walked into Chinese herbal shop in China town, you no doubt will have seen seahorses, and other barely identifiable ‘things’ on the shelves behind the Herbalist’s counter.

-In Australia this is slowly changing as the health department is restricting the use of some of these ‘things’ and are implementing strict guidelines and laws that prohibit some traditionally used products.
+In Australia, however, this is slowly changing as the health department is restricting the use of some of these ‘things’ and are implementing strict guidelines and laws that prohibit some traditionally used products.
 This is a good thing as it prevents the unnecessary slaughter and suffering of animals and reduces (to some extent) the pressure on rare and endangered animal and plant species.

-Many doctors of Chinese herbal medicine have, including us here at Kurrajong Natural Medicine Centre, restricted their choices of ingredients to plants only and only make use of plants that are not listed as endangered or threatened species.
+Many doctors of Chinese herbal medicine, including us here at Kurrajong Natural Medicine Centre, have restricted their choices of ingredients to plants only and only make use of plants that are not listed as endangered or threatened species.
 They still utilise mineral substances such as calcium and others, but are becoming increasingly more selective in their choice of ingredients.

 That said Chinese herbal medicine is an invaluable and highly effective form of treatment used the world over.
 It is heavily researched in many western countries as well as China and scientist are demonstrating their effectiveness on many diseases.